dehydratedpotato/socpowerbud/README.md

-# M1 CPU Frequency
+# osx-cpufreq
-Get the current average CPU frequency on Apple M1 chips.
+Get the current average CPU frequency on MacOS.
+Supports Intel (x86) and Apple Silicon (arm64).
 ## Usage
-Download the precompiled binary from the [releases](https://github.com/BitesPotatoBacks/M1-CPU-Frequency/releases) and run it in the terminal like so: `./M1cpufreq`
+Download the precompiled binary from the [releases](https://github.com/BitesPotatoBacks/osx-cpufreq/releases) and run it in the terminal like so: `./osx-cpufreq`

 The default output is formatted in hertz.
 Available command line options are:
 ```